Vijayawada

+Vijayawada (/ˈvɪdʒəjə'wɑːdə/ Vijay-uh-waw-duh), also called as Bezawada, is the second largest city and a major commercial hub in the Indian state of Andhra Pradesh.
+The city forms an integral part of the Andhra Pradesh Capital Region and is situated on the banks of the Krishna River, flanked by the Eastern Ghats and the scenic Indrakeeladri Hills.

+It is renowned for its iconic Kanaka Durga Temple, an important Hindu shrine that attracts millions of devotees each year.
+Geographically positioned near the center of the state, Vijayawada is popularly described as the commercial, political, cultural, and educational capital of Andhra Pradesh.
+It also serves as the administrative headquarters of the newly formed NTR district.
+The Prakasam Barrage across the Krishna River is a pivotal infrastructure asset that connects NTR with Guntur district.

+Vijayawada is recognized as one of India's fastest growing urban areas.
+In fact, a recent Oxford Economics report ranked it among the top 10 fastest growing cities in the world.

-Vijayawada is considered to be a sacred place for residing one of the most visited and famous temples of Andhra Pradesh and India, Kanaka Durga Temple of Hindu Goddess Durga residing on the hill named Indrakeeladri.
-It also serves as the ritual host of Pushkaram (a river worshipping ritual in India) of River Krishna.
-There is a legend which says that Arjuna, one of the heroes of the Indian epic Mahabharata, prayed on top of the Indrakeeladri Hill in the city and won the blessings of Lord Shiva to get the Pashupatastra to win the Kurukshetra War.
+Vijayawada is considered to be a sacred place due to it being home to one of the most visited and famous temples in Andhra Pradesh and India, the Kanaka Durga Temple of the Hindu Goddess Durga residing on the Indrakeeladri hill.
+It also serves as the ritual host of Pushkaram (a river worshipping ritual in India) of the River Krishna.
+There is a legend which says that Arjuna, one of the heroes of the Indian epic Mahabharata, prayed on top of the Indrakeeladri Hill in the city and won the blessings of the Lord Shiva to get the Pashupatastra to win the Kurukshetra War.
 It was called Vijayavatika (meaning Land of Victory in Telugu) when Goddess Durga killed the demon Mahishasura and rested on the Indrakeeladri Hill by the River Krishna establishing the victory over evil hence the place got its name Vijayavatika, "Vijaya" meaning victory, and "Vatika" meaning place or land in Telugu.
-Over the years Vijayavatika name changed to Rajendra Chola Pura during Chola Dynasty and Bezawada during British rule and eventually to Vijayawada.